nixworks/public/README.md

 ##### Israeli involvement in the Syrian Civil War
 ### [Syrian state media say that Israeli warplanes attacked a military position in Jamraya, Rif Dimashq Governorate, from Lebanese airspace, with the Syrian Air Defense Force intercepting most of the missiles.
 The target is rumored to be a weapon research facility. ](/news/2018/02/7/syrian-state-media-say-that-israeli-warplanes-attacked-a-military-position-in-jamraya-rif-dimashq-governorate-from-lebanese-airspace-with.md)
-_Context: Syria, Rif Dimashq Governorate, Israel, Lebanese, Jamraya, Israeli involvement in the Syrian Civil War, Syrian Air Defense Force_
+_Context: Rif Dimashq Governorate, Israeli involvement in the Syrian Civil War, Lebanese, Jamraya, Syrian Air Defense Force, Israel, Syria_

 ##### United States attacks on the Syrian government
 ### [United States Central Command says that it killed more than 100 pro-government troops in "self-defense" strikes 8 km east of the Euphrates de-confliction line that was reportedly agreed with Russia. ](/news/2018/02/7/united-states-central-command-says-that-it-killed-more-than-100-pro-government-troops-in-self-defense-strikes-8-km-east-of-the-euphrates-d.md)
-_Context: United States attacks on the Syrian government, Syria, Euphrates, Russia, United States Central Command_
+_Context: Russia, Syria, United States Central Command, Euphrates, United States attacks on the Syrian government_

 ##### Procter and Gamble
 ### [Procter and Gamble announces that it will close its plant in Kansas City, Kansas and reduce operations at its Iowa City, Iowa plant, as the company plans to shift production to factories in Tablers Station, West Virginia and Cincinnati, Ohio by 2020.
 The reductions will affect 280 full-time workers with the Kansas City factory and 500 workers at its two Iowa City factories (with the workforce at the latter plant being reduced to about 700 employees.) ](/news/2018/02/7/procter-and-gamble-announces-that-it-will-close-its-plant-in-kansas-city-kansas-and-reduce-operations-at-its-iowa-city-iowa-plant-as-the.md)